Ian Fells: Life and career

+In 2012 he joined Newcastle-based company, Penultimate Power UK, as the Technical Director to develop small modular reactors.

+His first wife Hazel, a mathematician, passed away in 2017.
+They had four sons, all engineers.
+In 2018 he married Candida Whitmill, the Managing Director of Penultimate Power UK.

+Fells died after a long illness on 20 August 2025, at the age of 92.

 Honours

 In 1976 Fells was awarded the Beilby Medal and Prize.
 He was then elected Fellow of The Royal Academy of Engineering in 1979 and was President of The Institute of Energy (now the Energy Institute) for 1978-79.
 In 1993 he received the Michael Faraday medal and prize from the Royal Society, and was elected Fellow of The Royal Society of Edinburgh in 1996.
 He was awarded the Melchett Medal of the Energy Institute in 1999 and the John Collier Medal of the Institution of Chemical Engineers in the same year.
 He was awarded a CBE in June 2000.
 In the same year he presented the Higginson Lecture at Durham University.

-Other activities

-Fells has made over 500 television and radio programmes, including the TV popular science series Take Nobody's Word For It with Carol Vorderman, and appeared as guest expert on The Great Egg Race in 1985.